-Wearing face coverings, whether made of cloth or paper, is a requirement for Museum visitors indoors and outdoors.
-Due to new government guidelines, medical exceptions can no longer be made.
-Paper face coverings are available for purchase at Admissions.
+Wearing face coverings, whether made of cloth or paper, remains a requirement for Museum visitors indoors and outdoors, whether vaccinated or unvaccinated.
+Paper face coverings are available at Admissions.
 Those younger than age 2 will not be expected to wear a face covering.

-Face shields are no longer an acceptable form of face covering at the Museum, in alignment with the Oregon Health Authority’s updated recommendations.
-Face shields are only accepted when the visitor has a medical condition that prevents them from wearing a mask or when visitors need to see mouth motions in order to communicate (i.e. for communicating with people with hearing impairments).
+Face shields are not an acceptable form of face covering at the Museum, in alignment with the Oregon Health Authority’s recommendations.
+Face shields are only accepted when the visitor has a medical condition that prevents them from wearing a face covering or when visitors need to see mouth motions in order to communicate (i.e. for communicating with people with hearing impairments).

 Staff are also required to wear face coverings both in front of and behind the scenes.
 An exception is wildlife curators when they are in close contact with certain animals, in which case they will physical distance from others.

 Another reason we ask you to wear face coverings: to protect the otters in our care.
-A number of domestic and wild animals around the world have tested positive for the virus that causes COVID-19, including ferrets.
-Being in the same family of mammals as ferrets, otters are considered potentially vulnerable to contracting the virus.
+A number of domestic and wild animals around the world have tested positive for the virus that causes COVID-19, including otters.

 Thank you for wearing face coverings — together, we can all help keep each other healthy.

-This unique museum reveals the natural world and cultural history of the West’s High Desert region through artful exhibits, alluring animals, engaging programs and meaningful history.
+This unique museum reveals the West’s High Desert region through artful exhibits, alluring animals, engaging programs and meaningful history.
 Whether you’re a local or planning to visit Bend, Oregon, discover why we’re a top-rated Thing to Do in Bend by TripAdvisor!

 Due to the COVID-19 pandemic, the Museum has put new procedures into place to keep our visitors safe and healthy.
-There is now timed ticket entry to control the number of visitors in the Museum and face coverings are required for all visitors and staff.
-Click here to read more about our changes.
+Face coverings are required for all visitors and staff.
+Read more about our protocols.

-The daily Bird of Prey Encounters are back and held in the Birds of Prey Center Pavilion along with the High Desert Hooves talk.
-The Rimrock Café is open with limited seating and for take-out and outdoor dining, and you can still find a great gift at Silver Sage Trading.
-Both are open with safety modifications in place, such as capacity limits.
+From the two Bird of Prey Encounters to the new Wolves in the High Desert presentation, our hourly talks have you covered.
+Space is limited.
+Please inquire at Admissions when you arrive.
+Enjoy a snack or lunch at the Rimrock Café!
+You can still find a great gift at Silver Sage Trading.
+The Museum store is open with safety modifications in place, such as capacity limits.
 Please bring a reusable water bottle as well.
 You can refill onsite to stay hydrated!
 Water bottles are also available onsite for purchase.

 Silver Sage Trading is open daily from 10:00 am – 5:00 pm.